 Opmantek software works much better if hostnames can be resolved; however some customer environments do not have DNS servers.
 Opmantek software can function without DNS, but it functions much better with it.
-With this in mind we'd like to suggest running BIND (Berkly Internet Name Domain) on the NMIS master server if local DNS servers are not available.
-This master server can then be the DNS server for all other NMIS servers in the customer environment.
+With this in mind we'd like to suggest running BIND (Berkly Internet Name Domain) on the NMIS Primary server if local DNS servers are not available.
+This Primary server can then be the DNS server for all other NMIS servers in the customer environment.

 This article will assume the NMIS server OS is CentOS 6 as this is the most widely deployed OS for our customer base.

 Decisions & Actions Prior to Installation

 Installation & Configuration